AussieSeaweed/gameservice/docs/source/examples.rst

    player.can_mark()
    # True if the player can mark the corresponding coordinate.
    player.can_mark(0, 0)

-   # The board of the game.
-   game.board
-   # A sequence of empty coordinates of the game.
-   game.empty_coordinates
-   # The winner of the game (either None or one of the players).
-   game.winner

 The code below demonstrates a sample tic tac toe game.